vitovtnet/test-tasks/EN-backend-short.md

 The history of calculations is stored in MySQL

-Architecture: frontend / backend, transfer data – by Ajax.
+Architecture: frontend / backend (Symfony or any framework).

+Upload you project to github / bitbucket